openstack-archive/murano-specs/specs/newton/implemented/plugin-fqn-rename.rst

 Developer impact
 ----------------

-Plugin developers will have to update their plugin according the the correct naming scheme.
+Plugin developers will have to update their plugin according the correct naming scheme.

 Application developers using the plugins will have to rename the class usages